4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Itaewon

-Located in the heart of the city, Itaewon is a vibrant and diverse neighborhood that has something for everyone.
-Whether you’re looking for some delicious local cuisine, international restaurants, shopping options, or exciting nightlife venues – Itaewon has it all.
+Located in the city’s heart, Itaewon is a vibrant and diverse neighborhood with something for everyone.
+Whether you’re looking for delicious local cuisine, international restaurants, shopping options, or exciting nightlife venues, Itaewon has it all.

-The narrow streets are lined with trendy boutiques selling everything from clothes to accessories, while the restaurants range from traditional Korean fare to exotic delicacies from around the world.
+The narrow streets are lined with trendy boutiques selling everything from clothes to accessories, while the restaurants serve traditional Korean fare and exotic delicacies from around the world.

-For those who enjoy a bit of nightlife, there are plenty of bars and clubs offering an array of entertainment options.
-Plus, if you want to take in some culture during your visit then there are several art galleries and museums located nearby too.
+For those who enjoy a bit of nightlife, plenty of bars and clubs offer an array of entertainment options.
+Plus, if you want to take in some culture during your visit, there are several art galleries and museums located nearby.

-The neighborhood is also packed with murals, trendy cafes, stunning views, and a Culture Trace Journey where you can learn about Seoul and this part of town.
+The neighborhood is also packed with murals, trendy cafes, stunning views, and a Culture Trace Journey that allows you to learn about Seoul and this part of town.

-You can easily spend half day of your itinerary in this part of town.
+You can easily spend half a day of your itinerary in this part of town.

 Visit The Leeum, Samsung Museum of Art; explore the Itaewon Mosque, shop on the antique street, or simply taste some international oriental cuisine.